a-nikolaev/a-nikolaev.github.io/ds/index.markdown

 Lecture 24.
 Jul 21, 2014.
 Probability.
 Independent events and Bernoulli trials.
 Random variables.
 Expected value.
 Reading: R(ed6): 6.2, 6.4 ; R(ed7): 7.2, 7.4.
 LL: Chapters 18-22.
+[Probability problem set](/ds/docs/prob.pdf).
+This is not a real homework, but just a set of problems on Probability for you to practice before the Final exam.

 Lecture 25.
 Jul 22, 2014.
 Probability.
 Random variables.
 Expected value.
 Cardinality of infinite sets.
 Diagonalization argument.